WPCloudDeploy Documentation

 • When malware has been detected (if Maldet is installed)

-As of V4.6.0, these notices can be pushed to any interested party via the following channels:
+Notices can be pushed as Alerts to any interested party via the following channels:

 • Email